c2413/localLemon/Readme.txt

-This is the first git project.
+This is the first git ------ project.
+2nd sentence.